katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Handling undefined variables
 ============================

 Filters can help you manage missing or undefined variables by providing defaults or making some variables optional.
-If you configure Ansible to ignore most undefined variables, you can mark some variables as requiring values with the ``mandatory`` filter.
+If you configure Assible to ignore most undefined variables, you can mark some variables as requiring values with the ``mandatory`` filter.

 .. _defaulting_undefined_variables: